...

-We all have to deal with inflammation in our bodies at some point in our lives, as inflammation can arise from many health issues, such as an injury, joint problems, or even catching a cold.
+We all have to deal with inflammation in our bodies at some point.
+Inflammation can arise from many health issues, such as injury, joint problems, or even catching a cold.
 Therefore, inflammation will always be a part of our biological functioning.
 It is one of the ways our body fights against harmful toxins, infections, and injuries.

 Acute and Chronic Inflammation